alaineman/PowerGrid/doc/autoBuildInstructions.md

 at "<NetbeansRoot>/extide/ant/bin". <NetbeansRoot> is usually "C:\Program Files\Netbeans <version>\"
 on Windows, and "Applications/Netbeans/Netbeans <version>.app/Contents/Resources/NetBeans/" on
 Mac OS X (right-click the Netbeans app and select "show package contents" to see it).
-On other platforms it should be similar, although I haven't tested it.
+On other platforms it should be similar, although this hasn't been tested.

 Step 2: Make Qt Creator execute ant automatically.
 --------------------------------------------------